czbiohub-sf/lfm-data-utilities/malaria-labelling/README.md

                                ^^ "13" is the project id
 ```

-Now, depending on the export format, run the following, substituting in the project ID and the auth token.
+Now, depending on the export format, run the following in a *new terminal*, substituting in the project ID and the auth token.

 ### Exporting labels for YOGO